Monday, August 20, 2012

 I’m not.

-As I read through Alyssa Harad’s “Coming To My Senses” over the holiday weekend, I was struck, time and time again, by our close trajectories.
+As I read through Alyssa Harad’s “Coming To My Senses” over the holiday weekend, I was struck, time and time again, by close trajectories.
 For both of us, the exploration of perfume has led to a deeper and much longer-lasting knowledge of what a sensual life is and what femininity is.
 An understanding, like a gift.

 Harad says that, prior to perfume, she was a “Birkenstock-wearing feminist.”
 I wasn’t exactly that, but there was a lot I’d lost sight of over time.
 She was unsure about life after grad school; I had seen both my parents through their last days and badly needed some joy.
 She stumbled across her first perfume blog by accident.
 I was taking calls at a consumer-oriented radio talk show and heard that you could buy deeply discounted perfumes on the internet.
 I googled a name, several blogs appeared, and down the rabbit hole I went.